dahknesh232/ansible-testing/README.md

 This is a simple repo for ansible testing.

+# Roles
+*Roles are NOT included in this README.md*

 # Installation

 Assuming you have Ubuntu 20.04 installed across 5 servers- you can copy this repo to deploy playbooks from the `playbooks` directory.